 Getting It Right For Every Child – is another key strand of Scottish Government Policy and sets out the expectation that all agencies in all sectors work together to ensure every child has the best possible start in life and is safe, healthy, active, nurtured, achieving, respected, responsible and included.

-Some parents' religion or belief means that they will want their male child to be circumcised as soon as possible after birth.
+Some parents’ religion or belief means that they will want their male child to be circumcised as soon as possible after birth.
 NHS Scotland has developed a pathway to make sure that circumcision can take place once it is clinically safe to do so.
+Find out more about Religious Circumcision.

 NHS Forth Valley is currently conducting a major review of public health nursing (Health Visiting) services with the objective of improving efficiency and effectiveness and providing greater support to vulnerable children and families.
 The CPHM (Acute Services and Child Health) plays a key leadership role in this review which supports key policies such as the Early Years Framework and GIRFEC.